 The public has been shocked to learn that since 2016 male prisoners in the UK have been allowed to ask to be transferred to a women’s prison.
 All they need to do is self-identify as a woman.
-Legal or medical transition is not required for permission to transfer meaning that legally male prisoners complete with a penis are currently living alongside female inmates.
+Legal or medical transition is not required for permission to transfer meaning that legally male prisoners complete with a penis are currently living alongside women in prison.

 At Fair Play For Women we say that this transgender prison policy needs to change.
-The impact on the female prisoner has been ignored.
+The impact on women in prison has been ignored.

 What do we know about transgender prisoners and their crimes?